Webhooks

 - Webhooks fire from all interfaces: REST API, CLI, MCP server, and the UI (via the standalone server).

-webhook.deliveryprovider, ensuring consistent behavior regardless of entry point. - The default runtime provider id is
+webhook.deliveryprovider, ensuring the same behavior regardless of entry point. - The default runtime provider id is

-sdk.getExtension('kl-webhooks-plugin'); the direct webhook SDK methods remain stable compatibility shims. - MCP uses the same active-package discovery model as CLI and standalone.
+sdk.getExtension('kl-plugin-webhook'); the direct webhook SDK methods remain stable compatibility shims. - Webhook registrations are read from

 docs/webhooks.mdby hand.